Please note that I'm not on taking new clients. I may be able to refer you on if you contact me.

 You know how it is...

-- and I've been working in Leicester and Leicestershire as an accredited counsellor/psychotherapist since 1986; accredited supervisor since 2001; life coach since 2007.
+I've been working in Leicester and Leicestershire as an accredited counsellor/psychotherapist since 1986; accredited supervisor since 2001; life coach since 2007.
 I've lived in Kibworth since 2004.
 I've worked privately and in secondary, further and higher education.
-Great places for me to learn about diversity, differences in abilities, and anti-discriminatory practice.
+They have been great places for me to learn about diversity, different abilities, and anti-discriminatory practice.

 I've worked a lot with people experiencing

 - communication issues

 - wanting more from life

 - alcohol issues

 - marriage issues

 Counselling or therapy gives us the chance to stop and get curious about feelings we'd rather avoid.
 What's this anxiety about..?
 What's triggered this ‘depression'? etc. From this curiousity we can develop insight and resilience.